cue-lang/cuelang.org/content/docs/tour/basics/definitions/en.md

 weight: 150
 ---

-In CUE, schemas are typically written as Definitions.
+In CUE, schemas are typically written as **definitions**.
-A definition is a field which identifier starts with `#` or `_#`.
+A definition is a field whose identifier starts with `#` or `_#`.

-This tells CUE that they are to be used for validation and should not be output as data; it is okay for them to remain unspecified.
+Because CUE knows that definitions are used for validation, they aren't output as data.
+It's normal for definitions to specify fields that don't have concrete values, such as types.

-A definition also tells CUE the full set of allowed fields.
+A definition also tells CUE the complete set of allowed fields, meaning that evaluations <!-- TODO: explain "evaluation" here, or before this point?
+Swap with "export"? -->
-In other words, definitions define "closed" structs.
+will fail if any additional fields are specified.
+We say that such a definition defines a  **closed** struct.
-Including a `...` in struct keeps it open.
+Including a `...` in a struct keeps it **open**.

-{{{with code "en" "example"}}}
+{{{with code "en" "tour"}}}
-exec cue export schema.cue
+! exec cue export file.cue
-cmp stdout result.txt
+cmp stderr out
--- schema.cue --
+-- file.cue --
 #Conn: {
 	address:  string
 	port:     int
 	protocol: string

-	// uncomment this to allow any field
+	// Uncomment this to allow any field.
 	// ...
 }

 lossy: #Conn & {
-	address:  "1.2.3.4"
+	address:  "203.0.113.42"
 	port:     8888
 	protocol: "udp"

-	// uncomment this to get an error
+	// The timeout field is not specified in
+	// #Conn, and its presence causes an
-	// foo: 2
+	// evaluation failure.
+	timeout: 30
 }
--- result.txt --
+-- out --
-{
-    "lossy": {
-        "address": "1.2.3.4",
-        "port": 8888,
-        "protocol": "udp"
-    }
-}
+lossy.timeout: field not allowed:
+    ./file.cue:1:8
+    ./file.cue:10:8
+    ./file.cue:18:2
 {{{end}}}